Another DAM blog

 If I am interviewing someone in person, I find a quiet room and use my smart phone to record the conversation.
 I find this to be the easiest method to record audio.
 Testing the audio with myself with the person I am interviewing, I can position the smart phone/microphone for the best results.
 Several podcasts have been recorded at conferences, hotels and offices very successfully using this method.

-If I am doing an interview over the phone, I use Skype to make the call.
+If I am doing an interview over the phone, I use Google Hangout or Skype to make the call.
 As a courtesy, I call the person I am interviewing directly whether they have a Skype account or they just use their phone.
-Using Callburner (PC) or WireTap Studio (Apple) allows me to record both sides of the conversation directly from Skype.
+Using Callburner (PC) or WireTap Studio Call Recorder (Apple) allows me to record both sides of the conversation directly from Skype.
 Of course, I tell the person I am interviewing when I am recording the audio conversation (many areas require this by law).

 Who do I interview